 American insurance companies lose millions of dollars to car insurance fraud every year.
 Keep reading to discover the most common types of insurance fraud in the United States, including types of car insurance fraud that may affect you.

-Some owners commit fraud by dumping their vehicle.
+Some owners commit fraud by dumping their vehicles.
 This is known in the insurance industry as an “owner give-up”.
-A vehicle’s owner might dump their perfectly-usable vehicle in a lake.
+A vehicle’s owner might dump their perfectly usable vehicle in a lake.
 They might drive it to a remote place and light it on fire.
 They might report it stolen and drive it into the woods somewhere.

 Reporting a Sold Vehicle Stolen

 This type of fraud is similar to vehicle dumping.
 A vehicle owner might sell a vehicle in a legitimate sale, then report that vehicle stolen.
-The vehicle owner gets paid by the innocent buyer of the vehicle, then might also get paid by the insurance company through a settlement.
+The vehicle owner gets paid by the innocent buyer of the vehicle and then might also get paid by the insurance company through a settlement.

 In other cases, the vehicle owner sells a vehicle illegally – say, to a chop shop that disassembles stolen vehicles.
 Then, the vehicle owner reports the vehicle as stolen.
 Again, the vehicle owner gets paid twice – once from the chop shop and again from the insurance company when the settlement occurs.

 False Registration, Including Registering your Vehicle to a Different Address or ZIP Code